bbye98/minim/docs/_sources/index.rst.txt

 Qobuz, and TIDAL APIs.

 .. important::
    This project is under active development.
+As such,

+   * Minim is currently not available via :code:`pip` or :code:`conda`,
+   * there may be bugs or issues that can lead to data loss, unresponsive systems, etc., and
+   * the API can change at any time.

 .. toctree::
    :hidden: